cmoesgaard/moesgaard.dev/content/posts/2023-09-13-adventures-with-k8s.md

 ## What's next?

-We've managed to set up the initial cluster with Flux, and deployed our first thing.
-Next up, is setting up Traefik and Cert Manager, so we'll be able to reach our services from the outside.
+We've managed to set up the initial cluster with Flux and deployed our first service.
+We're one step closer to having a fully functioning setup.
+Next, we'll set up Traefik and Cert Manager so we'll be able to reach our services from the outside.